Igbinosa-Christian/AltBlog/README.md

 - Read all posts/articles.
 - Create, edit and delete posts created by self(current authenticated user).
 - View all posts/articles created by the self(current authenticated user).
+- Save posts/articles to read later and can remove saved posts from saved list.
 - Search for a post/article by author name.
 - Leave feedback for development team via Contact Us.
 - Login and Logout.